chbh-opensource/mri-on-bear-edu/docs/workshop3/diffusion-mri-analysis.md

 imglob *_FA.*
 ```

-You should see data from the 5 older (o1-o5) followed by data fromthe  10 (y1-y10) younger participants.
+You should see data from the 5 older (o1-o5) followed by data from the 10 (y1-y10) younger participants.

 Next navigate back to the `stats` folder and open FSL: